LucasDLopes/basic_finance_calculator/README.md

 Total interest = `payment * n - L`.

 ## Notes
-- Backend store is in-memory (resets when server restarts).
+- Backend was originall in-memory (resets when server restarts), but I have since added sql-lite integration Please be aware that this will involve the creation of the quotes.db file.